Close

 Promote good sleep habits

 Sleep is critical to good health.
 Developing and maintaining good routines throughout the day and into the evening will help set the stage for a good night’s sleep.
-According to the National Institute of Heath, sleep is involved in the healing and repair of your heart and blood vessels, and chronic sleep deficiency is linked to an increased risk of disease.
+According to the National Institutes of Heath, sleep is involved in the healing and repair of your heart and blood vessels, and chronic sleep deficiency is linked to an increased risk of disease.
 For better sleep habits:

 • Have a consistent bedtime and wake-up time, even on the weekends